alexandre-archive/norris-backup/README.md

 Setup `logging.yml` as you want.
 There's a simple example for console and file logging.

+If you want to be mailed when an error occurred try `logging-with_email.yml`.

 ## Get an access key

 To get AWS access key see [AWS doc](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).